 The thighs, pubis, perineum and vulva will be visualized with the aid of an exam light.
-Lesions are to be described by location, number, size and appearance (e.g., vesicular, fissure-like or ulcerative).
-F08 provides a topographical map of the external genitalia to assist the clinician in reporting lesions.
+Lesions are to be described by number and type (e.g., vesicular, fissure-like or ulcerative).

 NOTE: External lesions-located on the thighs, pubis, perineum or vulva-should be swabbed prior to the introduction of talcum powder or lubricant into the vagina.